AlcoholRehabHelp Logo

 What is the Half-Life of Cocaethylene?

 The half-life of cocaethylene is roughly two and a half hours.
-This is a three-to-five times longer elimination half-life than cocaine, but shorter than that of alcohol.10
+It is three to five times longer than the elimination half-life of cocaine but shorter than alcohol.10

 • Decreased motor function